ElementsProject/lightning-charge/README.md

 To setup a testing environment without running the tests, run `npm run testenv`.
 This will display information about the running services and keep them alive for further inspection.

+Tests can also be run inside docker: `$ docker run shesek/lightning-charge npm test`

 ## License

 MIT